-Paranoid personality disorder can result from negative childhood experiences fostered by a threatening domestic atmosphere.
-Narcissistic personality disorder may be an infantile, defensive personality structure in response to abuse and trauma, usually developing in early childhood or early adolescence.
+A paranoid personality disorder can result from negative childhood experiences fostered by a threatening domestic atmosphere.
+A narcissistic personality disorder may be an infantile, defensive personality structure in response to abuse and trauma, usually developing in early childhood or early adolescence.

 Personality Disorders and Addiction

-Personality disorders can also cause people to engage in reckless behaviors, which only escalate with the addiction of drugs and alcohol.
+These disorders can also cause people to engage in reckless behaviors, which only escalates with the addiction to drugs and alcohol.
 They may drive drunk or engage in risky behavior, or they could subject themselves to dangerous and highly addictive substances such as cocaine or heroin.

 Morningside specializes in co-occurring/co-morbid addictions with behavioral disorders and personality disorders.
 For many, mental health disorders often feed into substance abuse problems.
 If you’re looking for personality disorder treatment for your loved one and they appear to also struggle with a substance addiction, you may also want to look into treatment programs such as: